tytydraco/KTweak/README.md

 ### kernel.sched_min_granularity_ns: 500000 (0.5ms)
 Set the minimum task scheduling period to 0.5ms.
 With kernel.sched_latency_ns set to 5ms, this means that 10 active tasks may execute within the 10ms scheduling period before we exceed it.

-### kernel.sched_wakeup_granularity_ns: 2500000 (2.5ms)
+### kernel.sched_wakeup_granularity_ns: 1000000 (1ms)
-Require the current task to be surpassing the new task in vmruntime by 2.5ms instead of 1ms before preemption occurs.
-In testing, `hackbench -pl 8000` times were reduced by ~94% (NOT a typo).
-This increases wakeup preemption latency slightly but results in more consistent scheduling latency.
+Require tasks to be running for at least 1ms longer than the waiting task before preemption can happen.
+Reducing this value to 1ms reduces wakeup preemption latencies by up to 50% at a 50th percentile and around 10% for higher percentiles.
+Hackbench scores suffer if this value is reduced too low.

 ### kernel.sched_migration_cost_ns: 500000 (0.5ms) --> 1000000 (1ms)
 Increase the time that a task is considered to be cache hot.
 According to RedHat, increasing this tunable reduces the number of task migrations.
 This should reduce time spent balancing tasks and increase per-task performance.